BatuhanTekin95/SIEM-Investigation-Case-Studies/docs/01-Splunk-Fundamentals.md

 > Simplified Splunk data pipeline showing how logs move from data sources through Forwarders and Indexers before becoming searchable through the Search Head.
 Understanding this workflow helps analysts identify where data is collected, stored, and queried during security investigations.

-After exploring how logs are collected and ingested into a SIEM, I wanted to understand how Splunk processes and manages this data behind the scenes.
+After exploring how logs are collected, ingested, and analyzed within a SIEM, I wanted to understand how Splunk handles this data behind the scenes.
+To do that, it is important to understand the core components that make up a Splunk deployment and how they work together throughout the data pipeline.

 One of the first concepts I encountered was Splunk's core architecture.
 At a high level, Splunk relies on three primary components that work together to collect, store, and analyze security data: